Lauren Duca

-Lauren Duca (born February 24, 1991) is an American freelance journalist, feminist, and political columnist.
+Lauren Duca (born February 24, 1991) is an American former journalist and political columnist.
 She formerly worked at Teen Vogue, where she had a column from 2017 to 2018 called "Thigh High Politics".
-Her book How to Start a Revolution (2019) is on young people and the future of American politics.
+Her book How to Start a Revolution (2019) focuses on young people and the future of American politics.

 Early life and education

 Duca was born in New York City and grew up in an affluent New Jersey suburb.
 Her parents live in New Jersey, and she has a younger brother.

 In 2013, Duca graduated from Fordham University with a bachelor's degree in English and philosophy.
 During this time, she was editor in chief of the alternative newspaper, the paper.
 In 2015, Duca received her master's degree in journalism and critical theory from New York University.

 Career

 In 2013, Duca got her start working as an online editorial intern for New York Magazine.
 From 2013 to 2015, Duca worked as a reporter at The Huffington Post.
 In 2015, she began working as a freelance reporter, often writing for Teen Vogue.

 In December 2016, Duca drew attention for an op-ed in Teen Vogue titled "Donald Trump is Gaslighting America," which argued that then President-elect Donald Trump relied on deceit to undermine the truth so his critics would question their own judgment.
 As of December 23, 2016, the essay had been viewed 1.2 million times, becoming the magazine's most-viewed post.
 Katie Mettler of The Washington Post said, "[T]he Internet lit up with praise for [Duca's] 'scorched-earth' op-ed."
 The essay was widely cited as a turning point in the fashion magazine's reputation, with a newly recognized political dimension.

 Duca appeared on Tucker Carlson Tonight on December 23, 2016, and in the heated exchange over her commentary on Ivanka Trump, Duca criticized host Tucker Carlson for not allowing her to speak and called Carlson a "partisan hack."
 In response, he told her that instead of political commentary, she "should stick to the thigh-high boots," referring to her earlier articles on pop star Ariana Grande.
 Online harassment of Duca followed, including threats of sexual assault.